xmartlabs/xmartlabs.github.io/_posts/2017-06-27-Release-Snapshot-Versions-In-Jenkins.md

 <img src="/images/jenkins-snapshot/3-build.png" />

 Now that all "Build" actions have been done, we have to add a new "Post-Build Action" in order to release the build using Beta.
-In this case, we'll use 2 plugins,  [Conditional BuildStep Plugin](https://wiki.jenkins.io/display/JENKINS/Conditional+BuildStep+Plugin) to check that the build branch is _develop_ and [Fabric Beta Publisher Plugin](https://wiki.jenkins.io/display/JENKINS/Fabric+Beta+Publisher+Plugin) to upload the build.
+In this case, we'll use 2 plugins,  [Flexible Publish Plugin](https://wiki.jenkins.io/display/JENKINS/Flexible+Publish+Plugin) to check that the build branch is _develop_ and [Fabric Beta Publisher Plugin](https://wiki.jenkins.io/display/JENKINS/Fabric+Beta+Publisher+Plugin) to upload the build.
 Furthermore, we will save the generated apk in the release build information using the "Archive the artifacts" post-build task.

 <img src="/images/jenkins-snapshot/4-release.png" />